On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Introduction

+ROM are generally easier to interpret than ML approaches and could help shedding light on the physics involved. \cite{MCA} developed a ship-motion prediction algorithm based on the minor component analysis, providing better prediction accuracy than neural networks (NNs) and auto-regressive (AR) models.
+To overcome the effect of the non-linearity and non-stationarity of ship-motion data, some hybrid forecasting approaches have been developed based on the empirical mode decomposition or closely related approaches \cite{AR-EMD-SVR,EMD-ARG-LSTM,EMD-SVR,EMD-GPR,EMD-CNN-GRU,diez2022snh}, used to decompose the data into a couple of intrinsic mode functions (IMF) and a residue, where each IMF represents a specific frequency component contained in the original signal; then a prediction model (e.g., AR, support-vector regression, Gaussian process regression, or RNN) of each component is built, implementing short-term prediction and than aggregating the predictions of all decomposed components.

 Among others, the dynamic mode decomposition (DMD) is increasing its success, especially in the fluid dynamics community (e.g., \cite{rowley2009spectral,timur2020}), since it is capable of providing accurate assessments of the space-time coherent structures in complex flows and systems \cite{magionesi2018modal,pagliaroli2022proper}, shedding the light on the problem physics, also allowing short-term future estimates of the system's state \cite{andreuzzi2021dynamic}, which can be used for real-time prediction and control \cite{kutz2016dynamic}.
-DMD is a dimensionality-reduction/reduced-order modeling method, which provides a set of modes with associated oscillation frequencies and decay/growth rates \cite{schmid2010dynamic}.
+DMD is a dimensionality-reduction/reduced-order modeling method, which provides a set of modes with associated oscillation frequencies and decay/ growth rates \cite{schmid2010dynamic}.
 For linear systems, these modes/frequencies correspond to the linear normal modes/frequencies of the system.
 More generally, DMD modes/frequencies approximate eigenmodes and eigenvalues of the infinite-dimensional linear Koopman operator, providing a linear finite-dimensional representation of the (possibly nonlinear) system dynamics \cite{kutz2016multiresolution}.
-Forecasting capabilities of the DMD has been investigated in several fields: \cite{electric-load} studied a short-term load forecasting model that employs DMD in time-delay embedded coordinates, integrated with the classical statistical method of Gaussian process regression; \cite{traffic-flow} proposed a low-rank DMD and reported better results in short-term traffic flow prediction compared to AR moving average and LSTM; \cite{offshore-wind-farm} present a data-driven real-time system identification approach to forecasting, based on streaming DMD (sDMD), where the algorithm works with data streams by adjusting the DMD continuously as new data are available, including also delay states to the matrices of measurements.